SlamTheDragon/vrc-package-crawler/docs/OPERATIONS_AND_CHECKLIST.md

 bun run monitor [command] [options]
 ```

-**CLI Commands:**
+**CLI Commands (dispatched to running daemon via loopback IPC):**
-- `status`: Displays current daemon IPC status, active port, uptime, and exits.
+- `status`: Queries and displays current daemon IPC status, port, uptime, and metrics.
+- `start`: Launches the crawler daemon as a detached background process.
-- `stop`: Dispatches a graceful shutdown signal to the running daemon and exits.
+- `stop`: Dispatches a graceful shutdown signal to the running daemon.
-- `recrawl`: Triggers an immediate freshness sweep on the running daemon and exits.
+- `recrawl`: Triggers an immediate Poisson freshness sweep on the running daemon.
-- `project`: Triggers a canonical projection rebuild on the running daemon and exits.
+- `project`: Triggers a canonical projection rebuild on the running daemon.
-- `sync`: Triggers an edge sync pass on the running daemon and exits.
+- `sync`: Triggers an edge synchronization pass on the running daemon.
+- `export`: Triggers a catalog export on the running daemon.

 **Parameters & Flags:**
-- `--once`: Renders a single snapshot of system metrics and exits immediately (useful for scripts, cron, and health checks).
+- `--once`: Renders a single metrics snapshot and exits immediately (useful for scripts and cron).
-- `--help`, `-h`: Displays monitor usage and interactive key commands.
+- `--help`, `-h`: Displays monitor usage and interactive hotkeys.

 **Interactive Hotkeys (in live dashboard mode):**
 - `[r]`: Dispatches an immediate re-crawl request to the daemon via IPC.